My Experience with BMW

-- You must drive it like a sports car when it.
+- You must drive it like a sports car.
 For instance, you can't avoid things on the road by driving over them with this car.
 I once hit a dead possum lying prone, thinking my pieces of dead possum that I'm still finding in random places on my car's suspension.
 You cannot run over curbs: the have a splash guard and a skid plate underneath them, so you